Kai-Qi/SpiderSolver/README.md

-# SpiderSolver
-The official code repository of SpiderSolver: A Geometry-Aware Transformer for Solving PDEs on Complex Geometries
+# The official code repository of SpiderSolver

 # SpiderSolver: A Geometry-Aware Transformer for Solving PDEs on Complex Geometries，NeurIPS 2025.